-The same logic applies with purchases.
-And just like Amazon always seems to only have 4 items left, so too do you need to push your backers to take specific action right away.
+The same logic applies to purchases.
+And just like Amazon always seems to only have 4 items left, you also need to push your backers to take specific action immediately.

 There are many reasons why prices might go up.
 You might have only planned for a limited production run, or you’re producing the first 1,000 items at a loss to break into the market.

-So, set yourself goals — raised amount, number of backers, time passed — and when you reach them, add a timer and let backers know that prices will be going up soon.
+So, set yourself goals — raised amount, number of backers, time passed — and when you reach them, add a timer and tell backers that prices will go up soon.

 Note: As with the guarantees, don’t add the badge to your campaign if you’re not planning on increasing your prices.
 Backers will realize, feel cheated, and refund.